OliverDietrich/MasterThesis/ReadMe2.md

 > A interactive "gating" strategy would be useful but so far filtering is done by choosing upper and lower thresholds for each of the quality metrics

+Currently, the mitochondrial genes are inferred from the gene names (e.g. MT-ND1 vs mt-Nd1).
+Alternatively, the chromosome location could be used to select the genes used to calculate this percentage.

 ### 3. Feature Selection
+The total number of expressed genes in a population of cells often amounts to roughly 20,000.
+To infer cell types from transcriptomic data it is necessary to cluster the cells based on some distance metric that is derived from these features.
+The number of features is too high to properly analyze (see [Curse of Dimensionality](https://medium.freecodecamp.org/the-curse-of-dimensionality-how-we-can-save-big-data-from-itself-d9fa0f872335)) so we need to reduce the number of features by selecting only those which can actually explain the biological differences in question.

+The first step of selection is the calculation of so-called highly variable genes (HVG) which show a high variance of expression in the population.

+The second step is a mathematical procedure called principal component analysis ([PCA](https://en.wikipedia.org/wiki/Principal_component_analysis), alternatives are [CCA](https://en.wikipedia.org/wiki/Canonical_correlation) or [SVD](https://en.wikipedia.org/wiki/Singular_value_decomposition)) which entails matrix rotations to identify principal components that explain decreasing amounts of variation in the dataset.

 ### 4. Dimensional Reduction